The Esplanade (Kenner, Louisiana)

-The Esplanade, also known as Esplanade Mall, is a suburban shopping mall located in the New Orleans suburb of Kenner, Louisiana, United States.
+The Esplanade, also known as Esplanade Mall, was a suburban shopping mall located in the New Orleans suburb of Kenner, Louisiana, United States.
 Its anchors are Dillard's Clearance Center, 3.6.5+ by image, Target, and Regal Cinemas' Regal Grand Esplanade & GPX.
 Its former anchors are D. H. Holmes, Macy's (the first Macy's in Louisiana), and Mervyn's.
 It opened in September 1985 and was owned by the Simon Property Group, who acquired it when they acquired the Mills Corporation in 2007.
-It is now owned by Kohan Retail Investment Group.
+Simon was the owner of The Mall From mid-2007 until mid-September 2016, when Pacific Retail Capital Partners took over as a new owner.
+Pacific Retail Capital Partners was the owner of The Mall from September 2016 until June 2018 when Kohan Retail Investment Group bought it.
+Kohan Retail Investment Group owned the mall from June 2018 until August 2021, when it was used by the Kenner City Government as a temporary City Hall in the wake of Hurricane Ida.

 History

+20th century

 The mall was built and opened on October 9, 1985.
 The original owners were Cadillac Fairview.
 The mall's original anchors were D. H. Holmes, Leon Godchaux, and Mervyn's.
 A Macy's was added in 1986.
+Dillard's acquired the former D. H. Holmes Anchor in 1989.
+Dillard's Men took over for Leon Godchaux in 1992.

+21st century

-The Mills bought it in 2003 and planned to add new retail including two new anchors (Target and Bass Pro Shops), as well as a new movie theater, but the plan fell through as the Mills faced financial difficulties.
-Dillard's acquired the former D. H. Holmes anchor in 1989, and opened a men's store in the mall after the Godchaux's anchor closed in 1992.
+The Mills acquired the mall in 2003, and planned to add new retail including two new anchors, Target and Bass Pro Shops, and a new movie theater, but the plan fell through as a result of financial difficulties.

 The mall closed in August 2005 after sustaining damage from Hurricane Katrina, reopening by October 2005.

 In 2006, Macy's closed its store in the Esplanade, but re-opened in October 2008.
 Mervyn's closed in 2006 and the former Mervyn's anchor sat vacant until 2010.
 In July 2010, it was announced that the former Mervyn's anchor would be demolished.
 Since then, a 138000 sqft Target has been built in its place.
 The new store officially opened July 24, 2011.

 In late 2011, Dillard's Men's Store closed, and in February 2012, the other Dillard's location was converted into a clearance center.
-Closing off the second floor of the store and blocking the second floor mall entrance to Dillard’s.
+Closing off the second floor of the store and blocking the second floor mall entrance to Dillard's.

+In Mar 2016 3.6.5 By Image Opened In The Former Dillard's Men Which Closed Almost 4 Years Ago.

-Macy's closed again in 2017 as part of a nation-wide downsizing.
+Macy's closed again in 2017 as part of a nationwide downsizing.